taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: *"Fine, I'll get up."*

-Asoka ties back their hair and swings their legs out of the hammock, face veil gripped in one hand.
-Iri hands Asoka their head scarf and jacket while yelling in the direction of the inquisitive scratch.
+Asoka ties back their hair and swings their legs out of the hammock, rubbing their face with one hand.
+Iri hands Asoka their head scarf, face veil, and jacket while yelling in the direction of the inquisitive scratch.

 Iri: **"Um momento!"**